wygulmage/xmobar/readme.md

 :          position = BottomW C 75

 :     to place xmobar at the bottom, centered with the 75% of the screen width.

+:     Or:

+:          position = BottomP 120 0

+:    to place xmobar at the bottom, with 120 pixel indent of the left.

 :     Or